 One of the ways that feng shui practitioners work with the energy of a space is by using the five elements.
-The Five Elements system, which comes from Taoism and dates to about 700 BC, describes how different aspects of nature interact with each other and seek to stay in balance.
+The Five Elements system, which comes from Taoism and dates to at least 700 BC , describes how different aspects of nature interact with each other and seek to stay in balance.

 Each of the five elements (earth, metal, water, wood, and fire) resonates with one another in a predictable way.
 Noticing the patterns in someone’s life and space, and understanding the relationships between them, can help us figure out what a client needs to come into balance.